liuyujie0136/Sci-Tech-Notes/R/WEHI-intro2019.md

 ### For scRNA-seq Workshop

-1. **Assumption:** You have run the code above, because RNA-seq is the basis of scRNA-seq.
+1.**Assumption:** You have run the code above, because RNA-seq is the basis of scRNA-seq.

-2. Install R packages
+2.Install R packages

 ```r
 install.packages("BiocManager")
 BiocManager::install(version = "3.10")